Washington law firm Dickstein loses energy group in latest departures

 The lawyers begin work today.

-Crowell staffs nearly 500 lawyers in 11 offices nationwide in a range of practices including litigation, regulatory, corporate, labor and employment, healthcare and government contracts.
+Crowell staffs more than 400 lawyers in 11 offices nationwide in a range of practices including litigation, regulatory, corporate, labor and employment, healthcare and government contracts.
 It ranked No. 83 out of U.S. law firms for its 2012 gross revenue at $350 million and No. 98 in profits per partner at $925,000.

-(Clarifies not all of the defecting energy group are lawyers, corrects spelling to Jonathan Odell from O'Dell, corrects number of lawyers at Crowell)

 (Reporting By Casey Sullivan; Editing by Ted Botha and Chris Reese)